mcsee/Software-Design-Articles/Articles/Podcasts/01 - Maximiliano Contieri on Bridging the Industry-Academia Divide/readme.md

 ![Maximiliano Contieri on Bridging the Industry-Academia Divide](Maximiliano%20Contieri%20on%20Bridging%20the%20Industry-Academia%20Divide.jpg)

+*Despite their common subject matter, the software industry and computer science often operate on divergent assumptions and priorities, making collaboration difficult.
+In this episode, Maximiliano Contieri helps us understand the longstanding tension between academia and industry from an insider’s perspective.
+Read on for an insightful discussion on strengthening bridges, applying rigorous methodologies aimed at real-world relevance, and the central goal of building robust software simulations that capture the complexity of the world around us.*

 > TL;DR: My recent interview on the Semaphore podcast

-Despite their common subject matter, the software industry and computer science often operate on divergent assumptions and priorities, making collaboration difficult.
-In this episode, Maximiliano Contieri helps us understand the longstanding tension between academia and industry from an insider’s perspective.
-Read on for an insightful discussion on strengthening bridges, applying rigorous methodologies aimed at real-world relevance, and the central goal of building robust software simulations that capture the complexity of the world around us.

 [![Watch the video](https://img.youtube.com/vi/q0VtmkA6sVM/sddefault.jpg)](https://youtu.be/q0VtmkA6sVM)